Frances Currey: Mid-life and career

 Currey was commissioned, in 1992, by the Shiloh Museum of Ozark History to create "Decoration Day," which depicts Memorial Day and the decorating of tombstones.

 Later life and legacy

 Currey was diagnosed as suffering from Alzheimer's disease in 2006.
 She was placed in a nursing home in 2009, in Eureka Springs, Arkansas.
 She died in December 2012 and was buried in Sylvan Abbey Memorial Park in Clearwater, Florida.

 Work

-Currey was a folk artist who painted depictions of her childhood in Indiana and every day life of living on a farm and small town.
+Currey was a folk artist who painted depictions of her childhood in Indiana and everyday life of living on a farm and small town.
 She had no formal training.
 Her work is story based.
 Currey would tell stories to visitors to the studio to accompany her paintings.